jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Oops.
 Somehow swapped `height` for `width` on the pixel methods on `Canvas`.
 Had to add another `assert!` which verified that the exact pixel in the 1D array I'm using was correct.
 Took me a surprisingly long time to debug that, though.
 Probably just needed to walk away from the code for a while instead of sticking with it for so long.

+Phew!
+Finally done with PPM export.
+That took a bit more trouble than I would have liked but it's done.